-23 Please be aware that, as per Article 22 of Regulation 58/2003, reaching a final decision on an Article 22 request may generally take more than 30 days.
+33 Please be aware that, as per Article 22 of Regulation 58/2003, reaching a final decision on an Article 22 request may generally take more than 30 days.
 Therefore, if you first file an Article 22 request you may not be able afterwards to submit an evaluation review request within the 30 days deadline.
+Please note as well that applicants of proposals included on the reserve list may not file an Article 22 request because their information letter does NOT constitute a final position concerning funding.

-24 A formal notification that has not been accessed within 10 calendar days after sending is considered to have been accessed by the applicant.
+34A formal notification that has not been accessed within 10 calendar days after sending is considered to have been accessed by the applicant.